Superconducting quantum computing: Phase qubit

 The phase qubit possesses a Josephson to charge energy ratio on the order of magnitude $10^6$.
 For phase qubits, energy levels correspond to different quantum charge oscillation amplitudes across a Josephson junction, where charge and phase are analogous to momentum and position respectively as analogous to a quantum harmonic oscillator.
 Note that in this context phase is the complex argument of the superconducting wave function (also known as the superconducting order parameter), not the phase between the different states of the qubit.

+Flux qubit

 The flux qubit (also known as a persistent-current qubit) possesses a Josephson to charging energy ratio on the order of magnitude $10$.
 For flux qubits, the energy levels correspond to different integer numbers of magnetic flux quanta trapped in a superconducting ring.

 Fluxonium

 Fluxonium qubits are a specific type of flux qubit whose Josephson junction is shunted by a linear inductor of $E_{J} \gg E_{L}$ where $E_L = (\hbar/2e)^2 / L$.
 In practice, the linear inductor is usually implemented by a Josephson junction array that is composed of a large number (can be often $N > 100$) of large-sized Josephson junctions connected in a series.
-Under this condition, the Hamiltonian of a fluxonium can be written as the following:
+Under this condition, the Hamiltonian of a fluxonium can be written as: